AnonymousAxolotl1234/reproducible-research_homework/README.md

 <img width="552" alt="image" src="https://github.com/user-attachments/assets/452693e2-76e9-4724-87b6-daef39dc7016">

-Despite the two plots having identical codes, plots are different.
+Despite the two plots having identical codes, plots are different due to the random seed being generated.

 b) Investigate the term random seeds.
 What is a random seed and how does it work?
 (5 points)